zergiocosta/moovie/README.md

 > **IMPORTANT:** Read the [Rules](#rules) of the development.

 > **IMPORTANT:** This app connects to a third party API.
-It's really important for it be working properly so the app could show its funcionalities.
-Postman collection and environment available in `./misc/api/`
+It's really important for it to be working properly so the app could show its functionalities.
+Postman collection and environment available in `./misc/postman-config/`

 ## [Requirements](#requirements)